benkozi/CECE/combo-test-runner/design/template.md

   - all pydantic fields should include a description like `... = Field(description="<description content here>", ...`
 - do *not* add driver bugs to known bugs in `README.md` unless explicitly told to do so
 - use a test-driven development, red-green-refactor approach for all fixes and features (when possible)
+- maintain original `always do` and `requirements` sections when refining design docs

 # requirements